georust/rinex/rinex/README.md

 ## Post processing feature(s)

 Parsing is typically only the first of many steps in a post processing pipeline.
-RINEX datasets are complex and can rarely be processed "as is".
+RINEx datasets are complex and can rarely be processed "as is".

 We have a `processing` feature that is `qc` dependent and goes deeper in the post processing operations.
 For example, it unlocks